hmrc/tech-radar/architecture-decision-records/adr-2_identify-architecture-components.md

 We will identify the component parts of technical guidance material we have collected and used to date across the spaces within architecture and will work to de-duplicate, and arrive at a shared understanding of the definition of these pieces.
 We will in addition work to gain a shared understanding on what the correct level of granularity is for these working parts.

+Not exhaustive yet, but below is our initial suggestion for a list of component types:

+* goals
+* principles
+* anti-patterns
+* patterns
+* constraints
+* decision trees

 ## Status

 Accepted.